-We are subject to the disclosure requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and file Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K and other information with the SEC.
-The public may read and copy these reports or other information that we file with the SEC at the SEC's public reference room located at 100 F Street NE, Washington, D.C.
+We are subject to the disclosure requirements of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and file Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, and other information with the SEC.
+The public may read and copy these reports or other information that we file with the SEC at the SEC's public reference room located at: 100 F Street NE, Washington, D.C.
 20549-2521.
 The public may obtain information on the operation of the public reference room by calling the SEC at 1-800-732-0330.
-The SEC maintains an Internet website that contains reports, proxy and information statements and other information regarding issuers that file electronically with the SEC.
-Our SEC filings are available on the SEC's website at www.sec.gov.
-Unless specifically listed or described under "Incorporation by Reference" below, the information contained on the SEC website is not intended to be incorporated by reference in this prospectus and you should not consider that information a part of this prospectus.
+Our SEC filings are also available to the public from commercial document retrieval services and at the website maintained by the SEC at www.sec.gov.
+Unless specifically listed under "Incorporation by Reference" below, the information contained on the SEC website is not intended to be incorporated by reference in this prospectus and you should not consider that information a part of this prospectus.